Made in China

-Made in China or Made in PRC is a country of origin label, often in English, affixed to products wholly or partially made in the People's Republic of China (PRC).
+"Made in China" or "Made in PRC" is a country of origin label, often in English, affixed to products wholly or partially made in the People's Republic of China (PRC).
 The label became prominent in the 1990s, when foreign companies based in the United States, Europe, and Asia moved their manufacturing operations to China due to China's low production costs of clothing, electronics, and other goods.

 Goods "made in China" have been produced through supply chains that usually included multiple countries along the way.

 History

 The label was first widely used during the Japanese occupation of China in the Second Sino-Japanese War, when Chinese civilians began to boycott Japanese-made products.
 At the time, China's economy lacked a framework for effective industrialization.
 As such, boycotting foreign-made products and buying domestic ones at that time became a way to put pressure on the Japanese economy under the so-called "national salvation effort".

-By the early 21st century, goods labeled "Made in China" were often only partially made in China, such as US-designed iPhone.
+By the early 21st century, goods labeled "Made in China" were often only partially made in China, such as the US-designed iPhone.
 In 2015, China devised "Made in China 2025", the government's ten-year plan to update national manufacturing base by rapid development of local high-tech industry.

-The phrase "Made in China" is undergoing a transformation from its traditional associations with low quality to now encompassing advanced applications such as artificial intelligence and semiconductor technology.
+The phrase Made in China is undergoing a transformation from its traditional associations with low quality to now encompassing advanced applications such as artificial intelligence and semiconductor technology.